-Sets the value of the \mathbf{n}^{th} element referenced by this instance, where \mathbf{n} is offset and the address is $base\ address + \mathsf{offset} size\ of\ Double$.
+Sets the value of the \mathbf{n}^{th} element referenced by this instance, where \mathbf{n} is offset and the address is base address + offset size of Double.
 This operation must be atomic with respect to all other raw memory accesses to the address.
 When an exception is thrown, no data is transferred.

 '''

 offset-of double in the memory region.

+value-The new value for the element.

 '''